Love the books, even if I was active on the C64 and Amiga scene rather than Atari ST

-RETRO GAMER “Even if you are not a fan of the Atari ST, it’s hard not to be impressed by Beyond The Borders.
+RETRO GAMER UK, No.187 “Even if you are not a fan of the Atari ST, it’s hard not to be impressed by Beyond The Borders.
 It not only gives a fascinating insight into the home computer scene during the early Nineties, but also has extensive interviews with many of the demo artists who were prominent during the time.
 Filled with rare historical imagery and some entertaining (storyline), it’s an engaging read that will make you feel like you’re reliving the era again.”

 Retro – Das Videospielkulturmagazin „Hintergrundinformationen über die Demoszene vom Feinsten, sehr viel Artwork – einfach lesenswert!“

 RetroManiac “As with previous efforts, reading can be a bit complicated, but this is compensated by high-quality, mostly unpublished material.
 As in the 1st book volume, the print and paper are more than remarkable, and the cover and hardback will certainly go very well with the other works you already have on your favourite shelf.
 It’s curious that a story combines an underground scene with commercial video games, but even though you have little love for the Atari and the artistic forms of expression that are called demos, it’s a fresh alternative to the typical point of view that most of today’s books on video games revolve around.”

 Powerkonsolen.de „Es gibt nicht viele Fanprojekte, die mit so einer Qualität überzeugen. […] Besonders gut gefällt mir die Mischung aus Computergrafiken und den privaten Fotos.
 Mensch waren wir da noch jung, höre ich mich in diesem Moment sagen.
 Durch diesen Stil wirkt Beyond the Borders etwa wie ein Jahrbuch aus Schulzeiten.
 Super!“